My life in songs

 Anything We Want - Fiona Apple

 This wouldn’t be my list if Fiona Apple wasn’t on it.
-Being a fan of hers is such a massive part of my personality, especially since the release of Fetch The Bolt Cutters in 2020.
-Her lyrics don’t just offer me comfort and remind show me how being emotional is not a weakness.
+Being a fan of hers is such a massive part of my personality.
+Her lyrics don’t just offer me comfort and show me how being emotional is not a weakness.
 It also inspires me as a writer.

 When it was lockdown in October 2020 and my roommate was out of town for 3 months, I spent a lot of time by myself.
 This album was a big soundtrack to those days.
 One of Fiona Apple’s more experimental albums, it was a nice shift from her other work.
-Anything We Want is such a lovely song.
-The percussion of scissors on a tin and a plastic cup jumping around me, eventually being met with the strong piano.
+Anything We Want is, to me, the heart of this project.
+The percussion of scissors on a tin and a plastic cup jumping around me, eventually being met with the strong piano—it all just lit up my empty apartment.

 Sunny Duet - Noname ft. theMIND